algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 * The B-tree makes $\frac{\log_{17} n}{\log_2 n} = \frac{\log n}{\log 17} \frac{\log 2}{\log n} = \frac{\log 2}{\log 17} \approx 0.245$ memory access per each request of binary search, i. e. it requests ~4 times less cache lines to fetch

 This explains why they have roughly the same slope.

-Note that this method, while being great for single-threaded world, is unlikely to make its way into database and heavy multi-threaded applications, because it sacrifices bandwidth to achieve low latency.

-[Part 2](https://algorithmica.org/en/b-tree) explores efficient implementation of implicit static B-trees in bandwidth-constrained environment.

 ### B-tree layout